bevyengine/rfcs/rfcs/45-stageless.md

 Instead, systems that are part of states or fixed time steps are simply added under a separate system set that will be retrieved and ran by an exclusive system.

-As a result, you can transition states or add additional run criteria inside the fixed timestep without issue.
+As a result, you can transition states inside the fixed timestep without issue.

 ### Fixed timestep